-The Board established a Deferred Share Unit Plan in 2012, which was subsequently amended and restated in 2018 (the "DSU Plan").
-Pursuant to the DSU Plan, independent Directors may elect to receive all or a portion of their annual board compensation and any other fees payable to the independent Director in the form of Deferred Share Units ("DSUs"), subject to at least \$40,000 of a Director's compensation being paid in DSUs (the "DSU Retainer").
-The purpose of the DSU Plan and the DSU Retainer is to provide independent Directors with the opportunity to participate in the long-term success of AutoCanada and to promote a greater financial interest of Directors in the Company.
+The Board established a Deferred Share Unit Plan in 2012, which was subsequently amended and restated in both 2018 and 2021 (the "DSU Plan").
+Pursuant to the DSU Plan, independent Directors may elect to receive all or a portion of their annual board compensation and any other fees payable to the independent Director in the form of Deferred Share Units ("DSUs"), subject to at least 50% of a Director's compensation being paid in DSUs (the "DSU Retainer").
+The purpose of the DSU Plan and the DSU Retainer is to provide independent Directors with the opportunity to participate in the longterm success of AutoCanada and to promote a greater financial interest of Directors in the Company.